Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 DAY 2

-Paro to Thimphu (and Tiger's Nest Monastery Hike)
+Paro to Thimphu (plus Tiger's Nest Monastery Hike)

-A hearty breakfast sets us up for the first trip highlight - a hike to the famous Tiger's Nest Monastery.
-After a short transfer to Takstang, we'll begin our 4 km climb, ascending roughly 900m.
+A hearty breakfast sets you up for the first trip highlight - a hike to the famous Tiger's Nest Monastery.
+After a short transfer to Takstang, begin your 4 km climb, ascending roughly 900m.
 The rewards will be worth the effort, with fantastic views and an unprecedented look at one of the most secluded sites in Tibetan Buddhism.
-Then it's back down the hill and a transfer to Thimpu, Bhutan's capital city.
-Here we'll visit various museums and institutes, showcasing Bhutan's fascinating local arts and traditions.
-Later we'll fit our bikes and go for a short warm up ride to get used to the altitude!
-After dinner at the hotel we can rest up for the upcoming cycling days ahead!
+Then it's back down the hill and a transfer to Thimphu, Bhutan's capital city.
+Here you'll visit various museums and institutes, showcasing Bhutan's fascinating local arts and traditions.
+Later you'll be fitted to your bikes before going on a short warm up ride to get used to the altitude!
+After dinner at the hotel, rest up for the upcoming cycling days ahead!

 Meals: Breakfast, Lunch, Dinner